axoflow/axosyslog-core-docs/content/quickstart/opensearch-helm/_index.md

 ---
 <!-- This file is under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks. -->

-The following tutorial shows you how to send Kubernetes logs to OpenSearch.
+The following tutorial shows you how to install {{% param "product.abbrev" %}} on Kubernetes, deploy OpenSearch to the same cluster, and send Kubernetes logs to OpenSearch.

 ## Prerequisites